-You are welcome to use generative AI tools (e.g. ChatGPT, Dall-e, etc.) in this class as doing so aligns with the course learning goals.
-These tools can be excellent means of seeking specific general-purpose information, refining written English if needed, developing and testing broad policy concepts, etc. What these tools are not yet very good at is providing specific, primary literature-based information, so use this type of suggestion with caution-and always verify the responses you receive.
+You are welcome to use generative AI tools (e.g. ChatGPT, Gemini, etc) in this class as doing so aligns with the course learning goals.
+These tools can be excellent means of seeking specific general-purpose information, refining written English if needed, developing and testing broad policy concepts, etc. These tools still struggle to provide specific, primary literature-based information, so use this type of suggestion with caution-and always verify the responses you receive.